Looking for Car Stereos?Start shopping

 The aftermarket dash kit blends in beautifully.
 (Crutchfield Research Photo)

-The installation kit comes with complete mounting and installation instructions, as does the wiring harness that comes free with most Crutchfield stereo purchases.
+The installation kit comes with complete mounting and installation instructions, as does the wiring harness that's available at a discount with most Crutchfield stereo purchases.
 Once your new receiver is mounted and installed, reassemble the dash by reversing the removal process.

 Tools needed: short Phillips screwdriver, small flat blade screwdriver, 8mm socket w/ ratchet and extensions, panel tool